 BylinesEach author name should consist of a full given name and last name; initials and patronymics may be included.
 Separate names with commas.
 Use and before the last author's name.

-Each author name should be followed by at least 1 superscript number keyed to that author’s affiliation(s); see Affiliation lines below.
+Each author name should be followed by at least 1 superscript number keyed to that author’s affiliation(s); see Affiliation lines.

 |Stuart T. Fraser Jr,1 Joan Isern,2 and Margaret H. Baron3